vespa-engine/vespa-3rdparty-deps/updating-dependencies-notes.md

     # Don't provide shared library or pkgconfig
     %global __provides_exclude ^(lib.*\\.so\\.[0-9.]*\\(\\)\\(64bit\\)|pkgconfig\\(.*)$

-Similarly, vespa and the 3rd party packages must also require the 3rdparty packages but not the shared libraries they contains:
+Similarly, vespa and the 3rd party packages must also require the 3rdparty packages but not the shared libraries they contain:

     # Exclude automated requires for libraries in /opt/vespa-deps/lib64.
     %global __requires_exclude ^libzstd\\.so\\.[0-9.]*\\([A-Za-z._0-9]*\\)\\(64bit\\)$